-A first approach to increase the bandwidth of coldatom sensor consists in reducing the interrogation time and operate with an efficient recapture of the atoms, as explored in several articles from the team at Sandia National Laboratories , following Ref.
-151. In particular, a dual-axis high-data-rate atom interferometer via cold ensemble exchange was reported in 152 (dual-axis accelerometer and gyroscope).
-By recapturing the atoms after the interferometer sequence, the authors maintained a large atom number at high data rates of 50 to 100 measurements per second.
-Two cold ensembles were formed in trap zones located a few centimeters apart and were launched toward one another (see see Fig. 13).
+A first approach to increase the bandwidth of cold-atom sensor consists of reducing the interrogation time and operates with an efficient recapture of the atoms, as explored in several articles from the team at Sandia National Laboratories, following Ref.
+151. In particular, a dual-axis high-data-rate atom interferometer via cold ensemble exchange was reported in Ref.
+152 (dual-axis accelerometer and gyroscope).
+By recapturing the atoms after the interferometer sequence, the authors maintained a large atom number at high data rates of 50-100 measurements per second.
+Two cold ensembles were formed in trap zones located a few centimeters apart and were launched toward one another (see Fig. 13).
 During their ballistic trajectory, they were interrogated with a stimulated Raman sequence, detected, and recaptured in the opposing trap zone.
-The achieved sensitivities were at $10^{-5} \text{ m.s}^{-2} \cdot \tau^{-1/2}$ and $\mu \text{rad.s}^{-1} \cdot \tau^{-1/2}$ levels.
-Keeping the interest of accuracy, this approach combines both increase of bandwidth and reduction of size of the senors at the cost of sensitivity, leading to the possibility of a compromise depending on the application.
+The achieved sensitivities were at 10^{-5} m s-2 $\tau^{-1/2}$ and μ rad s-1 $\tau^{-1/2}$ levels.
+Keeping the interest of accuracy, this approach combines both the increase in bandwidth and reduction of size of the sensors at the cost of sensitivity, leading to the possibility of a compromise depending on the application.

-A more drastic approach is to avoid the production of the cold-atom ensembles by realizing atom interferometry in a vapor cell as demonstrated in 153.
-This experiment, realized in Sandia National Laboratories, showed that interference signals may be obtained without laser cooling. by benefiting from the Doppler selectivity of the atom interferometer resonance.
-With a data rate of 10 kHz and an interrogation time of 15 μ s, an inertial sensitivity of $10^{-1} \text{m.s}^{-2} \cdot \tau^{-1/2}$ is demonstrated, with the prospect to improve the sensitivity by 2 orders of magnitude in the future.
-Although the proposed scheme is much simpler than a cold-atom sensor, the sensitivity is still far from being competitive with that of best MEMS accelerometers than can reach sensitivities in the $10^{-6}~\mathrm{m.s^{-2}}.\tau^{-1/2}$ range (see e.g. Ref.
+A more drastic approach is to avoid the production of the coldatom ensembles by realizing atom interferometry in a vapor cell as demonstrated in Ref.
+153. This experiment, realized in Sandia National Laboratories, showed that interference signals may be obtained without laser cooling, by benefiting from the Doppler selectivity of the atom interferometer resonance.
+With a data rate of 10 kHz and an interrogation time of 15 μ s, an inertial sensitivity of 10-1 m s-2 $\tau^{-1/2}$ is demonstrated, with the prospect to improve the sensitivity by two orders of magnitude in the future.
+Although the proposed scheme is much simpler than a cold-atom sensor, the sensitivity is still far from being competitive with that of best MEMS accelerometers than can reach sensitivities in the 10-6 m s-2 $\tau^{-1/2}$ range (see, e.g., Ref.
 154 and references therein).